d0n601/CSUS-CSC154/Project/README.md

 ### Mac (OSX) Payload
 In order to prevent the keyboard configuration dialog box from appearing when the DigiSpark is plugged into an Apple computer, we must configure the DigiSpark to appear as if it's an Apple keyboard.

 VID and PID are defined in the file `~/.arduino15/packages/digistump/hardware/avr/1.6.7/libraries/DigisparkKeyboard/usbconfig.h`.
-We will replace the existing file with our [modified Apple version](./scripts/Digispark/usbconfig.h) when compiling the script for OSX.
+We will replace the existing file with a [modified Apple version](./scripts/Digispark/usbconfig.h) when compiling the script for OSX.
 When we change Vendor Name and Device Name, we also have to adapt the constants for the name length.

-The following code is what we've developed thus far to infect Apple OSX machines upon plugin.
+The following code is what we've developed to infect Apple OSX machines upon plugin.
 ```c
 #include "DigiKeyboard.h"